-Since the birth of the motor car, the ‘sports car’ has been a particularly British development.
-Many of the greatest names of motor racing have their origins in the UK, and particularly the towns and cities of the Midlands.
+Since the birth of the motor car, the ‘sports car’ has been a particularly British endeavour.
+Many of the greatest names of motor racing have their origins in the UK, particularly the towns and cities of the Midlands.
 Today, Wells Motor Cars is committed to reinvigorating Britain’s motor manufacturing heritage, from our base in the heart of England.

-The vision was simple — to offer a car that delivered all-round enjoyment all year, providing a great driving experience for the enthusiast but also offering real practicality and enjoyable ownership for all kinds of customer.
-The car would be deliberately low-volume and under the radar, taking inspiration from the coach-built motor cars of the past, but without the expense.
+The aim was simple — to offer a car that delivered all-round enjoyment all year, providing a great driving experience for the enthusiast but also offering real practicality and enjoyable ownership for all kinds of customer.
+The car would be deliberately low-volume and somewhat under the radar, taking inspiration from the coach-built motor cars of the past, but without the expense.
 And so, Wells Motor Cars was born.

 Design work commenced in 2016, led by a small team of experienced engineers and designers with wide-ranging backgrounds.
 Two years of intense CAD and development work followed.
 And the name Vertige was chosen — conveying lightness, dizziness and excitement.